This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • How do you get hepatitis B?

 Hepatitis B is spread in blood and body fluids.
-It can be caught through unprotected sex with someone infected with the virus, or by exposure to contaminated blood through the reuse of needles or syringes (for example, while injecting drugs or during medical procedures).1
+It can be caught through unprotected sex with someone infected with the virus, or by exposure to contaminated blood through the reuse of needles or syringes (for example, while injecting drugs or during medical procedures).
+It can also be transmitted by body piercings or tattoos using unsterilised equipment.1

 • Which countries are affected by hepatitis B?